 As budgeted funds are expended, periodic monitoring of the budget is conducted in accordance with responsible accounting as well as applicable laws and regulations.
 Each level of the district's organization is responsible for monitoring those budget items for which it is responsible.
 As the budget is prepared, spending plans are developed for use in budget monitoring.
 For example, as a principal and other resource planning group members develop a campus budget, the timing of planned expenditures is noted and documented.
 Thus, a principal and other district administrators have a tool to monitor expenditures during the fiscal year.
 The district accounting system normally generates expenditure and encumbrance information on a monthly basis.
 To review budget performance, this information is compared with campus spending plans by principals.
-Principals may in fact monitor budgetary performance on a transaction-by-transaction basis through access to the district's computerized accounting system (PEIMS) transmission process.
+Principals may in fact monitor budgetary performance on a transaction-by-transaction basis through access to the district's computerized accounting system, SAP.
+The HISD budget must also be submitted to TEA via the Public Education Information Management System (PEIMS) transmission process.
 TEA monitors for compliance at the district level only.
 This monitoring is a legal requirement to ensure mandatory expenditure levels in certain areas.